shanurwan/Superstore-Analysis/README.md

 # Superstore Revenue Management Analysis

+## Data Overview
+This e-commerce dataset offers valuable insights that can inform our revenue management strategies, optimize operations, drive sales, and improve customer satisfaction.
+Below is a brief overview of the dataset's key features:

-## About
+## Objective
-This project aims to examine e-commerce data to discover actionable insights that can boost revenue.
-The data was sourced from a Kaggle dataset.By the end of this project, we will be able to answer:
+By the end of this project, we will be able to answer:
 - Which other products should we suggest to customers when they purchase a specific item?
 - Which product categories and subcategories generate the most revenue?
 - What is the effect of discounts on revenue?
 - When is the optimal timing for limited-time promotions?
--
-## Objective
+- What is the effect of seasonality on revenue?
+- What is the revenue contribution by customer segment?

 ## Key Finding
-1. Within each product category, there is a particular item tends to be bought together more often than the rest.
+1. Within each product subcategory, there is a particular item tends to be bought together more often than the rest.
 2.

 ## Recommendation